Extended Side Angle pose strengthens the knees, quads and hips, opens up the hips, stretches the sides and improves lung

 Reverse Warrior is a tricky pose that strengthens the quads and hips and stretches the side of the body as well as the calves and hamstrings.

 Revolved Head-To-Knee is a tricky seated sidebend that stretches the sides of the body and the backs of the legs and opens up the hips.

 Seated Sidebend is a beginner pose that opens up the hips, improves spinal mobility and stretches the obliques, lats and shoulders.

-Standing Sidebend is a warm up pose that increases spinal mobility, stretches the obliques and relieves pain in between the shoulder blades.
+Standing Sidebend increases spinal mobility, stretches the abs and obliques and relieves pain in between the shoulder blades.

 Triangle pose is a classic sidebend that stretches the ankles, calves hamstrings, groin, outer hips, obliques and intercostals.